Causes of the 2019–2020 Hong Kong protests: Democratic reform

 One underlying cause of the protests could be what people consider to be slow pace of democratic reforms.

 At the time of the protests, half of the lawmakers of the Legislative Council (LegCo) were directly elected as geographical constituencies, while the rest were returned by functional constituencies, where only selected parts of the electorate had a vote.
 This ran counter to a section of the Hong Kong population's ongoing demand for universal suffrage since the handover of Hong Kong to China in 1997.
 Indeed, the ultimate aim of achieving universal suffrage is stated in the Article 45 of the Basic Law, Hong Kong's de facto constitution:

 …The method for selecting the Chief Executive shall be specified in the light of the actual situation in the Hong Kong Special Administrative Region and in accordance with the principle of gradual and orderly progress.
 The ultimate aim is the selection of the Chief Executive by universal suffrage upon nomination by a broadly representative nominating committee in accordance with democratic procedures.

 That said, the 2014–2015 Hong Kong electoral reform was voted down.
 That froze the number of members of the Election Committee, the organ that selects the Chief Executive, or the leader of the city, to 1,200, out of a population of over 7.5 million.
 Nevertheless the proposed reform only turned the aforementioned Election Committee to a nominating committee for the "universal suffrage" election of the Chief Executive.

 In the 6th Legislative Council, a few opposition lawmakers were disqualified after they were elected, namely Yau Wai-ching, Sixtus Leung, Lau Siu-lai, Yiu Chung-yim, Nathan Law and Leung Kwok-hung.
 These figures did not include people who were disqualified to be a candidate, such as Agnes Chow and Ventus Lau.
 The court later overturned the disqualification of Agnes Chow and Ventus Lau, years after the by-elections.

 The Economist stated Hong Kong people are disillusioned with the promise that "the [Chinese Communist Party] eventually fulfil [sic] its pledge to give them more democracy", as after the 2014 Umbrella Movement and the 2014–2015 electoral reform, "[the] promise would only mean only the chance to vote for someone the party considered royal".
 While the Financial Times, on 12 June 2019 (date of an anti-bill protest), stated, "Most people in Hong Kong, however, find it hard to believe that Ms. Lam brought this crisis [editor note: extradition bill] upon herself with no help whatsoever from Beijing".

 Economic factors

 Economic factors were also an underlying cause of anger among Hongkongers.
 With powerful business cartels colluding with the government, Hong Kong suffers from income disparity and high housing prices.
-Youth, who have been pre-eminent in the protests, are frustrated by low social mobility and the lack of job opportunities.
+Youth, who were pre-eminent in the protests, were frustrated by low social mobility and the lack of job opportunities.
 Many protesters in Hong Kong were under the age of 30, and had received tertiary education.
 State media in mainland China tend to focus on this reason as the main cause of the protests.